 Operate at even greater scale with the Tableau Server Management Add-on

-Customers are deploying analytics broadly across their organisations because they recognise the transformative potential of data, have aligned their strategic initiatives and analytics strategy, and are enabling users of all skill levels to use it for informed decision-making.￼ As customers have become more successful, we’ve started seeing larger and more complex Tableau deployments supporting more users and use cases.
+Customers are deploying analytics broadly across their organizations because they recognize the transformative potential of data, have aligned their strategic initiatives and analytics strategy, and are enabling users of all skill levels to use it for informed decision-making.￼ As customers have become more successful, we’ve started seeing larger and more complex Tableau deployments supporting more users and use cases.

 Managing any platform at scale can be challenging.
-Deploying and running a platform for 100,000+ users has different challenges from running the same platform at 1,000 users.
+Deploying and running a platform for 100,000+ users has different challenges then running the same platform at 1,000 users.
 Based on customer feedback, we’re doubling down on capabilities specifically for large-scale, business-critical deployments.
-The Server Management Add-on delivers value in three key areas: increased operational efficiency, improved scalability and enhanced security.
+The Server Management Add-on delivers value in three key areas: increased operational efficiency, improved scalability, and enhanced security.

 Let’s take a quick tour of the capabilities being delivered in each of these areas in Tableau 2019.3.

 Tableau Resource Monitoring Tool: Get more from your deployment through enhanced agent-based monitoring.
 The Resource Monitoring Tool offers deep insights into the health and performance of a Tableau Server cluster by parsing and analyzing the logs generated by overall Server usage and combining that with monitoring of physical system usage (CPU Usage, RAM, Disk I/O etc.).

 Tableau Content Migration Tool: Manage workbook and data source content workflows through an easy to use interface without the need for scripting.
 The Content Migration Tool enables workbook and data source migrations through rule-based selections and facilitates complex transformations of the content during migration.
 The tool works well for ￼￼dev/test/prod content promotion, templatized OEM distribution, and both cross-server and intra-server￼￼.